-In its submission on the 700MHz spectrum auction Tuanz warns of a return to the duopoly that dominated mobile telecommunications before 2degrees started operation.
-It says that would stifle mobile competition, which has only recently taken off.
+In its submission on the 700MHz spectrum auction Tuanz warns of a return to the duopoly that dominated New Zealand mobile telecommunications before 2degrees started operation.
+Tuanz says that would stifle mobile competition, which has only recently taken off.

-Tuanz fears only Telecom and Vodafone will have the resources to buy the 4G friendly spectrum made available by closing analogue TV broadcasting.
+Tuanz fears only Telecom and Vodafone can afford the 4G spectrum made available by closing analogue TV broadcasting.

-2degrees already has some 4G spectrum, it picked up some when Telstra-Clear tidied its holdings to clear regulatory hurdles to Vodafone’s acquisition.
-Still, the company needs more to stay competitive.
+2degrees already has 4G spectrum, it picked up some when Telstra-Clear tidied its holdings to clear regulatory hurdles to Vodafone’s acquisition.
+Still, 2degrees needs more to stay competitive.

 45MHZ for sale

 A total of 45MHz is for sale.
-If the government caps holdings at 20Mhz, that means the two big players could grab almost all the frequencies leaving only crumbs for a third-party.
+If the government caps holdings at 20Mhz, that means the two big players could grab almost all the frequencies leaving only crumbs for a third mobile carrier.

-Incidentally, the third-party may not be 2degrees, at least two other players have told me they are considering buying spectrum.
-There could be more players waiting in the wings.
+The third mobile carrier may not be 2degrees, at least two other players have said they are considering buying spectrum.
+There could be more waiting in the wings.

 Spectrum price concerns